BitcoinDesign/Guide/guide/principles/principles.md

 Security can also be a feeling.
 A product that is polished, good looking, easy to use and transparently communicates how it works can help users feel more secure compared to one with the exact same security measures that lack these soft qualities.

-*Provide appropriate and progressive security for all types of users.*

 **Do**
 - Take safeguarding of users funds seriously